What is steganography?

-Steganography is the technique of hiding secret data within an ordinary, non-secret, file or message in order to avoid detection; the secret data is then extracted at its destination.
-The use of steganography can be combined with encryption as an extra step for hiding or protecting data.
-The word steganography is derived from the Greek words steganos (meaning hidden or covered) and the Greek root graph (meaning to write).
+Steganography is the technique of hiding data within an ordinary, nonsecret file or message to avoid detection; the hidden data is then extracted at its destination.
+Steganography use can be combined with encryption as an extra step for hiding or protecting data.
+The word steganography is derived from the Greek word steganos, meaning "hidden or covered," and the Greek root graph, meaning "to write."

-Steganography can be used to conceal almost any type of digital content, including text, image, video or audio content; the data to be hidden can be hidden inside almost any other type of digital content.
+Steganography can be used to conceal almost any type of digital content, including text, image, video or audio content.
+The secret data can be hidden inside almost any other type of digital content.
 The content to be concealed through steganography -- called hidden text -- is often encrypted before being incorporated into the innocuous-seeming cover text file or data stream.
-If not encrypted, the hidden text is commonly processed in some way in order to increase the difficulty of detecting the secret content.
+If not encrypted, the hidden text is commonly processed in some method to increase the difficulty of detecting the secret content.

 Steganography is practiced by those wishing to convey a secret message or code.
-While there are many legitimate uses for steganography, malware developers have also been found to use steganography to obscure the transmission of malicious code.
+While there are many legitimate uses for steganography, some malware developers use steganography to obscure the transmission of malicious code -- known as stegware.

 Forms of steganography have been used for centuries and include almost any technique for hiding a secret message in an otherwise harmless container.
-For example, using invisible ink to hide secret messages in otherwise inoffensive messages; hiding documents recorded on microdot -- which can be as small as 1 millimeter in diameter -- on or inside legitimate-seeming correspondence; and even by using multiplayer gaming environments to share information.
+For example, using invisible ink to hide secret messages in otherwise inoffensive messages; hiding documents recorded on microdot, which can be as small as 1 millimeter in diameter; hiding messages on or inside legitimate-seeming correspondence; and even using multiplayer gaming environments to share information.

 How is steganography used today?

-In modern digital steganography, data is first encrypted or obfuscated in some other way and then inserted, using a special algorithm, into data that is part of a particular file format such as a JPEG image, audio or video file.
-The secret message can be embedded into ordinary data files in many different ways.
+In modern digital steganography, data is first encrypted or obfuscated, and then inserted using a special algorithm into data that is part of a particular file format, such as a JPEG image, audio or video file.
+The secret message can be embedded into ordinary data files in many ways.
 One technique is to hide data in bits that represent the same color pixels repeated in a row in an image file.
-By applying the encrypted data to this redundant data in some inconspicuous way, the result will be an image file that appears identical to the original image but that has "noise" patterns of regular, unencrypted data.
+By applying the encrypted data to this redundant data in an inconspicuous way, the result is an image file that appears identical to the original image, but has noise patterns of regular, unencrypted data.

-The practice of adding a watermark -- a trademark or other identifying data hidden in multimedia or other content files -- is one common use of steganography.
-Watermarking is a technique often used by online publishers to identify the source of media files that have been found being shared without permission.
+The practice of adding a watermark -- a trademark or other identifying data hidden in multimedia or other content files -- is a common use of steganography.
+Online publishers often use watermarking to identify the source of media files that are being shared without permission.

 While there are many different uses of steganography, including embedding sensitive information into file types, one of the most common techniques is to embed a text file into an image file.
-When this is done, anyone viewing the image file should not be able to see a difference between the original image file and the encrypted file; this is accomplished by storing the message with less significant bites in the data file.
-This process can be completed manually or with the use of a steganography tool.
+When done correctly, anyone viewing the image file should not see a difference between the original image file and the altered file; this is accomplished by storing the message with less significant bites in the data file.
+This process can be completed manually or by using a steganography tool.

 What are the advantages of steganography over cryptography?

-Steganography is distinct from cryptography, but using both together can help improve the security of the protected information and prevent detection of the secret communication.
-If steganographically-hidden data is also encrypted, the data may still be safe from detection -- though the channel will no longer be safe from detection.
+Steganography is distinct from cryptography.
+Using both together can help improve the security of the protected information and prevent detection of the secret communication.
+If steganographically hidden data is also encrypted, the data might still be safe from detection -- though the channel will no longer be safe from detection.
 There are advantages to using steganography combined with encryption over encryption-only communication.

-The primary advantage of using steganography to hide data over encryption is that it helps obscure the fact that there is sensitive data hidden in the file or other content carrying the hidden text.
-Whereas an encrypted file, message or network packet payload is clearly marked and identifiable as such, using steganographic techniques helps to obscure the presence of the secure channel.
+The primary advantage of using steganography to hide data over cryptography is that it helps obscure the fact that sensitive data is hidden in the file or other content carrying the hidden text.
+Whereas an encrypted file, message or network packet payload is clearly marked and identifiable as such, using steganographic techniques helps to obscure the presence of a secure channel.